 What happens if my spouse / partner is the tenant and he/she dies or leaves?

-Where death or departure of a tenant takes place, the Local Authority will normally facilitate the continuation of a tenancy by the surviving spouse/partner.
+Where death or departure of a tenant takes place, the Local Authority may facilitate the continuation of a tenancy by the surviving spouse/partner.

-What happens to the tenancy if my parents are the tenants and they die or leave?
+What happens to the tenancy if my parents are the tenants and they die?

-On the death or departure of both parents, the Local Authority will normally facilitate the continuation of tenancy by a family member, provided that he/she has been living in the dwelling for at least two years immediately prior to the death or departure of the tenant, and had been declared for rent assessment.
+On the death of both parents, the Council may facilitate the continuation of tenancy by a family member, provided that he/she has been living in the dwelling for at least two years immediately prior to the death of the tenant, and had been declared for rent assessment.
 Each case will be examined on its own merits.